Boye2099/Boye2099/README.md

 ### Projects

-I use this profile to document projects, labs, and experiments related to cybersecurity, networking, software development, and infrastructure.
+I use this profile to document projects, labs, and experiments related to cybersecurity, AI , software development, and infrastructure.

 Some of my work includes: